April 2

 The disadvantage of a dry piston pump is that it can't run continuously: it will need occasional cool down periods.
 However, it can typically perform dozens of seals or more before needing a break.

-All of our recommended sealers (reviewed below) have a dry piston pump.
-If for some reason you need a rotary oil pump, we recommend the VP215 or its bigger version (12" seal bar), the VP230.
+All of our recommended sealers have a dry piston pump.
+If you want a rotary oil pump, we recommend the VP215 or its bigger version (with a 12" seal bar vs. 10"), the VP230.

 Chamber Size/Seal Bar Length (How Big Is Big Enough?)

-Since chamber size is the limiting factor of how much you can seal in a chamber sealer, it's an important consideration.
+Chamber size is the limiting factor of how much you can seal in a chamber sealer, so it's important to look at.

 Of course, overall size is important, too.